 You can’t be a Christian and have nothing in your life to prove that you’re a Christian.
-That’s the truth because the word of God is the truth.
 It doesn’t matter if you believe in God or know Jesus died for you, even the devil and the demons know that, but are they going to Heaven?
-God gave us his Word, called Jesus Christ, and also a written word called the Bible.
+God gave us his Word, called Jesus Christ, and His Written Word called the Bible.
 Can’t pick one and not the other, have to pick both.

-These three things above are only scratching the surface of the idea of having deeds with your faith.
-I want to challenge you to figure out what does it mean in your personal Walk With God to have deeds with your faith.
+These few things above are only scratching the surface of the idea of having deeds with your faith.
+I want to challenge you to figure out what it means in your personal Walk With God to have deeds with your faith.

 Do you notice what James says?
 “Suppose a brother or a sister”.
 In Greek, words have many different meanings.
 In this verse, James writes “ἀδελφός” (adelphos) which means “brother”.
 This word shows up 43 times in the bible.
-In Matthew 10:2, we see this form of the word “brother” show up as “and Andrew his brother (“ἀδελφός”); and James”.
+In Matthew 10:2, we see this form of the word “brother” show up as “and Andrew his brother “ἀδελφός” and James”.
 The reason that is important to understand is that when James wrote “Suppose a brother or a sister.”
 He is speaking on behalf of somebody close to you like family members.
 It’s very possible that he is also speaking on behalf of other Christians too.
-Making the claim the other believers are more than just church members, but “ἀδελφός”.
-Over and over in the bible, the church gets called “Child of God”.
+This word is actually reflective of someone being related to someone else by blood.
+As followers of Christ, we are related by blood and that blood is the blood of Jesus.
+Making the claim the other believers are more than just church members, but ἀδελφός.
+Over and over in the bible, the church gets called “Children of God”.
 Christians are all “ἀδελφός”.
 In Mark 3:35, Jesus uses the same word to mark a person who does the Will of God “Whoever does God’s will is my brother and sister and mother.”

 You Have Faith!
 Message

 James writes, “You believe that there is one God.
 Good!
 Even the demons believe that—and shudder.”
 The difference between a Christian and Non-Christian is not believing in Jesus, but following Jesus.
-The demons saw Jesus walk the earth, live a sinless life, and die on the cross.
+The demons saw Jesus walk the earth, live a sinless perfect life, and die on the cross.
 Believe me, the demons believe in Jesus, they believe in God.
-The Book of Job says that the Devil himself stood before God.
-So okay, you believe Jesus Died on the Cross, but what are you doing with that faith?
+The Book of Job says that the devil himself stood before God in heaven at the throne of God and spoke directly with God about Job.
+So okay, you believe Jesus died on the cross, but what are you doing with that faith?

 I Have Deeds!
 Message